TaxoPress/TaxoPress/readme.txt

 = Simple Tags is compatible with which WordPress versions ? =

 1.8 and upper are compatible only with WordPress 3.0 and upper !
 1.7 and upper are compatible only with WordPress 2.8, 2.9 and upper !
 1.6.7 and before are compatible with WordPress 2.3 to 2.7 Before WP 2.3, you must use the plugin Simple Tagging.

-= How import tags from my old tags plugin ? =

-Yes, with official default importer.
-Manage -> Import Compatible with UTW, Simple Tagging, Etc.

-= Simple Tags is compatible with WPmu ? =

-Yes, but it not allow tag cloud site.
-Soon !

-= Simple Tags can import Embedded Tags from old plugins =

-Yes, copy importer "simple-tags/extras/simple-tags.importer.php" into "wp-admin/import/simple-tags.importer.php"
-Then: Manage - Import - Embedded Tags

 == Screenshots ==